maybleMyers/H1111/README.md

 ![GUI Screenshot](images/screenshot.png)

 # Recent update
+5/30/2025
+    Add support for the phatom model.
+Download from https://huggingface.co/maybleMyers/wan_files_for_h1111/blob/main/phantom14B.safetensors and put it in the wan subfolder to use it with the new phantom tab.
 5/25/2025
     Enable full intermediate previews for framepack tab, some change to framepack extension with image input logic.
 5/24/2025